Abzhywa: Territory

-It occupied most of the territory of modern Ochamchire, as well as part of the territory of the Tkvarcheli District of Abkhazia, between the Kodor and Okhurei rivers.
+It occupied most of the territory of modern Ochamchire, as well as part of the territory of the Tkvarcheli District of Abkhazia, between the Kodori and Okhurei rivers.

 History

 Abzhywa got its name from its middle location among the rest of the historical regions of Abkhazia.
 Some scholars argue that it was part of the principality of Apsilae in the ancient period.
 During the period of Russian rule in Abkhazia up to 1866, Abzhua was called "Abzhuiskiy district", in 1868-1883 - "Kodori district", in 1919-1930 - "Kodori district".
 Since 1930, Abzhua officially became known as the Ochamchira region (later - Ochamchire Municipality).